page last updated 1/27/2026

 10. Buy an Entertainment Membership.
 Remember that thick coupon book that used to give 2-for 1 deals on things like helicopter rides in Hawaii?
 Well, now it's an easy-to-use app that can be purchased for $24.99 annual membership.
 Not sure if it's for you, or just want to see a sample of the savings?
 Sign up for a free 30-day trial to see if it makes sense for you.

 That said, I have generally found point-to-point tickets purchased in advance to be lower than buying a rail pass.
-The primary advantage of a Eurail pass is flexibility
+The primary advantage of a Eurail pass is convenience of not having to purchase individual tickets and flexibility.

 The exception to this rule is the Swiss Travel Pass.
 In Switzerland, it's the way to go.
 (For more information, see my section on Switzerland.)